swati-prabhu/Weed-Classifier/README.md

 ## Live Demo

-You can interact with the trained model directly on **Hugging Face Spaces**:
+You can interact with the trained model directly on **Hugging Face Spaces** Where we have created our organinzation:

  [Launch the Model on Hugging Face](https://tinyurl.com/Weed-Classifier)